 The main feature of this new model is the filling system.
 It can be described as a combination of a TWSBI Go and a Conid.
 There is a spring-loaded piston, like the Go, but the plunger rod can be disengaged and pushed into the barrel.
 It wasn’t immediately obvious to me how it works, but the pen came with helpful instructions in English.

-Sketch Stack has posted four videos on Instagram that shows how the filling system works:
+YouTuber chrisrap52 has posted a video that shows how the filling system works:

 Compared to PenBBS’s 355 bulk/syringe filling mechanism, which I’d only ever use in a demonstrator where I see what’s going on, this new mechanism isn’t nearly as scary.
 You have to press relatively hard to move the piston, and are unlikely to unintentionally squirt out ink when pushing the rod back after filling.